Imaging-Tech-Hub/ITH-proxy/README.md

 The proxy can be configured through:

 1. **Environment Variables** (`.env` file): Initial defaults for DICOM settings, backend URL, and authentication
-2. **Backend API**: Dynamic configuration fetched from Laminate backend on startup
+2. **Backend API**: Dynamic configuration fetched from ITH backend on startup
 3. **Local Database**: Configuration changes are persisted locally and can be updated via API

 ### Environment Variables